ADVANTICS/documentation/products/adb-pc-dc01/docs/1_Safety_instructions.md

 - The module, power cables or any cables show visible damage
 - The module no longer functions
 - The module shows very dirty conditions because of dust etc.
-- After lengthy periods of storage under unfavorable conditions
+- After lengthy periods of storage under unfavourable conditions
-- After exposure to unusual transport stresses.
+- After exposure to unusual transport stresses

 ## Power disconnection before handling